openeuropa/oe_translation/modules/oe_translation_poetry/README.md

 ### Environment variables

 There are a few settings that need to end up in the `settings.php` file of the site.
-The values of these are, however, populated as environment variables by Devops.
+The values of these are, however, populated as environment variables by DevOps.

 Using the runner, ensure that the following ends up in the site's `settings.php` file: